Burning Bridges (Naked Eyes album)

-Burning Bridges is the debut studio album by the English new wave duo Naked Eyes, released on 16 March 1983 by EMI and EMI America Records.
+Burning Bridges is the debut studio album by the English new wave and synth-pop duo Naked Eyes, released on 16 March 1983 by EMI and EMI America Records.
 The album was released in the United States and Canada as Naked Eyes with two tracks demoted to B-sides.
 The track "Always Something There to Remind Me" was released as a single and reached No. 59 on the UK singles chart and US No. 8 in July 1983 before "Promises, Promises" reached US No. 11 and "When the Lights Go Out" US No. 37.
 The album was released for the first time on CD in 2012 by Cherry Red Records.